 Did you notice a small white bag in the box with your last purchase?
-Though they look deceivingly like little salt sachets, they are actually silica gel packets.
+Though they look deceivingly like little salt sachets, these are silica gel packets.
 Before you throw them out, check out these clever uses for silica gel.

 Why You Should Keep Silica Gel Packets

-If you normally throw these packets away, it’s time to break that habit.
+If you usually throw these packets away, it’s time to break that habit.
 There are so many uses for silica gel around the house.
-Silica gel is incredibly absorbent with the ability to absorb over 40 percent of its own weight in water.
+Silica gel is incredibly absorbent, with the ability to absorb over 40 percent of its weight in water.
 The materials surrounding the bag are well protected against the penetration of moisture.

 Tip: Collect silica gel packets in an airtight container and leave them in a dark and dry space so that you always have a small supply when needed.